sncsenpai/sn-notebook/sn-dev-standards/general-coding/easy-to-read-code.md

 - ambiguous specifications
 - non-obvious design

+Examples of low quality comments:

+- explaining how core methods of the programming language works is considered low-quality as their explanation can be looked up in the respective documentation.
+- does not provide context to what is being solved by the code

 Also, remember that many Application Files, such as Business Rules, Client Scripts, Script Includes, etc. do have the `description` field.
 Leverage that for larger comments.

 ## Write Simple Statements